 SparkMap uses location-specific data to create maps, assessments, and reports that are used by businesses, nonprofits, governments, health, researchers, and communities to inform and transform their work.

-This tutorial is for you to master how to create an interactive report for your community.
-You will find help with
+This tutorial will help you master how to create an interactive report for your community.
+View the video above or follow the tutorial below to learn how to:

 - Select Custom Area – by State and by County

-- Indicators Information (e.g. Data Attributes, Map, Data Source, etc.)
+- View Indicator Information (Data Attributes, Map, Data Source, etc.)

 Select Custom Area

 Under Location, you can choose the desired area either at the County (Figure 1) or State level (Figure 2) and select it from the list below.
-If you are interested in a particular County (Figure 1), you need to select the State and the list of counties will populate.
-Then, click on the bottom right to proceed.
+If you are interested in a particular County (Figure 1), first select the State and the list of counties will populate.
+Next, click on the bottom right to proceed.

-Here you can see all available indicators that have been curated by topic areas.
-For example, under Demographics (Figure 3) we have “Change in Total Population”, “Population Age 65+”, etc. You can select all Indicators at the top, select an entire category by clicking the check, or select Indicators you are most interested in (Figure 4).
+In Step 2 of the Assessment, you can see all available indicators curated by topic areas.
+For example, under Demographics (Figure 3) we have “Change in Total Population”, “Population Age 65+”, etc. You can select all Indicators at the top, select an entire category by clicking the checkbox next to the topic area name, or select individual Indicators you are most interested in (Figure 4).

 You can learn more about an indicator data source by clicking on the “i” icon next to the indicator (Figure 5).
 For example, Data Attributes, Quick View of the Map, Link to Original Data Source, etc.

-Click at the bottom to generate the Standard Report.
+Click at the bottom of the Indicators screen to generate an Assessment.
 Here you can explore the indicators you have selected in context of the location you have selected.
 Figure 6 shows the first selected indicator “Total Population” and a short paragraph within the context of the selected geography.
 The same information is reported in a data table.
-For example, the report location is York County Maine which is compared to the State of Maine and the rest of the United States (Figure 7).
+For example, the report location is York County Maine, which is compared to the State of Maine and the rest of the United States (Figure 7).

 To access the indicator’s background information and methodology click “Show more details” under the data table.
 Additionally, to explore the indicator within the Map room, you can click “View larger map” (Figure 8).